 Two key appointments in hospital leadership announced

-Upstate Medical University Interim President Mantosh Dewan, MD, announced two key appointments in Upstate University Hospital leadership, naming Robert Corona, DO, MBA, as chief executive officer, and Amy Tucker, MD, MHCM, as
+Upstate Medical University Interim President Mantosh Dewan, MD, announced two key appointments in Upstate University Hospital leadership, naming Robert Corona, DO, MBA, as chief executive officer, and Amy Tucker, MD, MHCM, as chief medical officer.

 “Dr. Corona and Dr. Tucker have served with distinction throughout their careers and most recently in their interim positions,” Dewan said.
 “I am pleased to have them as part of the leadership team as we move forward.”